AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 ### Frameworks and Tools

-There are a number of tools that Bundler which is a package manager, there is RVM/RBEnv which allows Ruby developers to run several different Ruby versions at once, depending on which project they're on.
+There are a number of tools that ruby is associated with.
+Bundler which is a package manager, there is RVM/RBEnv which allows Ruby developers to run several different Ruby versions at once, depending on which project they're on.

-The two big names in Ruby is Rails (which short Ruby into popularity) and Sinatra (another framework).
+The two big names in Ruby is Rails (which shot Ruby into popularity) and Sinatra (another framework).
 There's also Rake which allows Ruby developers to run various tasks from the command line (like making database changes, and running test suites).

 ### Jobs